We’re putting the vision in revision

 • ic_progress

-We’ll help identify gaps in learning and make recommendations to help your child achieve their best
+We help identify gaps in learning and make recommendations so your child can achieve their best

 • ic_progress

-Using tech, we tailor the experience to your child’s level, helping them build confidence
+Using AI, we personalise your child’s learning journey, helping them progress faster and build confidence

 • ic_progress

-Relevant resources created by teachers in English, maths, science and 11+ aligned to schooling and exams
+Relevant resources created by teachers in English, maths, science and 11+ aligned to the National Curriculum and exam boards

 top-tech-heading top-tech-heading